Learn Java on Your Own in 20 Days – Free!

 Learn Java programming with this self-paced course specially curated by Sandeep Jain (Founder & CEO GeeksforGeeks) for beginners to help them grasp the basics of Java in just 20 days!
 Enroll now in our Java Programming Foundation – Self Paced and improve your skills.

 1. Start with the Fundamentals (Day: 1)

 Whether it be JAVA or any other programming language, you’re always required to understand the nature and basics of the language before proceeding to the core concepts.
-You can start with the introduction of the language, its features, applications, etc. Meanwhile, you also need to know how to set up the JAVA environment in a system and can consider to create, compile, and execute your first Java Programas well.
+You can start with the introduction of the language, its features, applications, etc. Meanwhile, you also need to know how to set up the JAVA environment in a system and can consider creating, compiling, and executing your first Java Program as well.
 It will help you to get familiar with the basic syntax of the language and other aspects.
 You can explore several Integrated Development Environments (IDEs) as well such as Eclipse, Netbeans, etc.

 - Introduction to Java & Its Features

 - Java Virtual Machine (JVM)